ValdikSS/GoodbyeDPI/README.md

  -s          remove space between host header and its value -m          mix Host header case (test.com -> tEsT.cOm) -f [value]  set HTTP fragmentation to value
- -e [value]  set HTTPS fragmentation to value
+ -k [value]  enable HTTP persistent (keep-alive) fragmentation and set it to value -n          do not wait for first segment ACK when -k is enabled -e [value]  set HTTPS fragmentation to value
  -a          additional space between Method and Request-URI (enables -s, may break sites) -w          try to find and parse HTTP traffic on all processed ports (not only on port 80)